 "MA MATI MANUSH” or “MAA MATI MANUSH” (Mother Motherland Public) is a blog related to West Bengal & India in which W.B's ‘Aam Aadmi’(common people) 's views & recent developments are written.
-In this blog CPIM's Harmad(COMMUNISTS GOONS) things & Congress's corruption is exposed.
+In this blog CPIM's Harmad(COMMUNISTS GOONS) things & BJP's riot mongering works are exposed.
 It’s not any party's official blog, It is just a passion of an Aam Aadmi who want to see corruption free India..
 This Blog supports #IndiaFirst .

 Sunday, January 23, 2011